Enhancing the landscape

 You’ll also be able to spot badgers, deer, grass snakes, great crested newts and bats in the various woodland, field and wetland habitats around the site.

-We believe that the open spaces at Graven Hill, and the wildlife that also call them home, are as important to the character of the site as the buildings themselves.
+At Graven Hill we believe that the open spaces, and the wildlife that also call them home, are as important to the character of the site as the buildings themselves.

 Close